Ukraine prepares armed response as city seized by pro-Russia forces

 Ukrainian Interior Minister Arsen Avakov called the attacks in the east "a display of external aggression from Russia."

-"Units of the interior and defense ministries are implementing an operational response plan," he added.
+"Units of the interior and defence ministries are implementing an operational response plan," he added.

 Russian Foreign Minister Sergei Lavrov said Ukraine was "demonstrating its inability to take responsibility for the fate of the country" and warned that any use of force against Russian speakers "would undermine the potential for cooperation" including talks due to be held on Thursday between Russia, Ukraine, the United States and the European Union.